ExternalAddress4401/Beatstar-Script-Android/README.md

 `hacks` - anything that interacts with gameplay in some way

 `lib` - utility functions mostly for creating a base custom chart

+## AI Usage

+No AI was used in the creation of this project or any adjacent repo.
+AI use is discouraged and no PR's using AI will be accepted.